Q and A

 How can my partner test positive and I test negative?

-Why different people test positive and negative.
+>>Why different people test positive and negative.

-What is seroconversion?
-What are the symptoms?
+What is seroconversion and what are the symptoms?

-Information on seroconversion.
+>>Information on seroconversion.

-Most people worried about a recent infection mistake common symptoms of other illnesses with HIV.
 Stress and worry can cause and contribute to these symptoms.
 Information about symptoms of recent HIV infection.

 If you have any symptoms that are worrying you, then seek medical advice from a doctor or other health care worker.
 The people working at i-Base are not doctors.
-We cannot diagnose HIV or any other illness.

 Where can I get more information about risks of catching HIV?

-This online guide has a lot more infromation about different risks.
+>>Online guide with more info about different risks.

 Ways you can NOT catch HIV